-REITs (real estate investment trusts) can offer investors a way to get into the property market and diversify their portfolios.
-Learn more about five of the most popular types of REIT here.
+Learn about the five types of REITs (real estate investment trusts) — industrial, office, residential, healthcare and retail.
+REITS can offer investors a way to get into the property market and diversify their portfolios.
+Investors can purchase publicly traded REITs, REIT ETFs or REIT mutual funds.

-Have you ever wanted to get involved in the property market, but never had the opportunity?
-Whether it is saving for a down payment or finding that perfect place, it can be hard to take your first step on the real estate ladder.
-REITs can give investors the opportunity to invest in property without having to bear the cost of the whole property by themselves.
+REITs can offer a good entryway into the property market for investors of all levels.
+Whether it is saving for a down payment or finding that perfect place, REITs can give investors the opportunity to invest in property without bearing the whole cost of the property by themselves.

-Read further to learn more about five different types of REIT investments:
+Keep reading to learn more about the five different types of REIT investments:

 - Industrial REITs